 Tell your doctor if you experience any of these behaviours:

 You may experience an inability to resist the impulse to perform an action that could be harmful, which may include:

 - increased sexual drive

-- uncontrollable excessive shopping
+- uncontrollable excessive shopping or spending

-- spending, binge/compulsive eating
+- binge/compulsive eating

 - taking medicines and repetitive purposeless activities

 Most of these are the more common side effects of SINEMET CR.
 For the most part, these have been mild.